Maria-Lesniewski/MolSSI_App/README.md

 # MolSSI_App
-Code to show MolSSI without granting access to in progress lab repos
+Code to show MolSSI for the 2024 Software competition

-This is a somewhat curated repository of a few things I've done in the Noid lab for the 2024 Software competition.
+This is a somewhat curated repository of a few things I've done in the Noid lab Admittedly, I would describe it as a collection of python and bashed scripts along with some seperately compiled executables for BOCS
-Admittedly, I would describe it as a collection
+Since the "Software" portion of my development efforts has included customized functions for the unreleased version of BOCS (v5, in progress) and thus to avoid an unintentional pre-release of this project I have ablated code that is not ready for release and unnecessary for each function when directions are followed
-The "Software" portion of my development efforts has included customized functions for the unreleased version of BOCS [v5, in progress] and thus to avoid an unintentional pre-release of this project I have ablated all code unnecessary to each function and seperated files written exclusively by me from heirloom files I've altered or worked to understand
+I have also seperated folders with code written by me vs. the BOCS heirloom files I maintain / make use of, which were primarily written by prior Noid group members

-It contains:
+List of Repository items:

      -some simple python scripts I've put together for prior research projects [Research_Scripts]